niladam/fork-of-tedmasterweb-wp-backup-and-restore/README.md

 We are going to update the fictitious site fancywidgets.com.
 Fancywidgets.com is a WooCommerce store with a blog and all kinds of social plugins and masonry galleries and every manner of hook and theme modification you can imagine.
 The update is going to fail…

-For this example we assume these two scripts are installed on the server (probably in /usr/local/bin, but could be anywhere a normal users can run them).
+For this example we assume these two scripts are installed on the server (probably in /usr/local/bin, but could be anywhere a normal user can run them).

 These are the steps we follow to update a site: